edi184/FacebookWrapper/README.md

-# Messenger Lite by edi194
+# Facebook wrapper

-It is simple Android app with Webview to load Facebook Messenger website.
+It is simple Android app with Webview to load Facebook website (messages works too)

-Working ATM:
-- logging in and messaging,
-- everything what is online (stickers, emoji).

-TODO:
-- notifications,
-- scale for other display sizes (now work on xxhdpi, 1080p).

-Not working:
-- image sharing, taking photos inside app,
+TODO/to fix:
-- microphone recording.
+- notifications

-Do what you want with it with proper credits.
+- probably everything, it's well not tested xd